backand/docs/source/includes/_integrations.md

 ```html
 <a href="#">http://graph.facebook.com/{fuid}/picture</a>
 ```
 You can easily obtain a user's Facebook profile using a single URL reference.
-Here is the template:

-Simply replace **{fuid}** with the user's Facebook User ID.
+The template is available on the right - simply replace **{fuid}** with the user's Facebook User ID.

 ```html
 <a href="http://graph.facebook.com/{fuid}/picture?type=large" target="_blank">http://graph.facebook
 .com/{fuid}/picture?type=large</a>
 ```
-You can pull in a larger version of the profile picutre using the following HTML:
+You can pull in a larger version of the profile picture using the HTML to the right:

 Finally, you can refer to [Facebook's Docs](https://developers.facebook.com/docs/graph-api/reference/user/picture/) on their Graph API, and use the information to create whatever type of integration with Facebook that you desire.